uidbz/tie-gui/README.md

 ### Simple image viewer with gallery feature

-The gallery positions the images with consideration to landscape or portrait mode.
+The gallery positions the images with consideration to landscape or portrait orientation.
 I like it.
 I think it looks cool, and gives a good overview of the pictures.
 Next step will be to do something with the background/white space.